 Types of Business to Make a Profit

 If you’re reading this, chances are you did all your research and homework that was suggested in Part 1.
 You have determined that your business can make a profit.
 Next, you evaluated your market.
 Then, you have identified your competition.
-Wow!
-And you are still here… GREAT!

 Now, let’s ponder and analyze the most popular types of businesses.
 These top entities are merely open-ended suggestions to consider.
 And, by no means, the only options available to you.

 The savvy entrepreneur will follow up by seeking a professional accountant and legal counsel.
-A counsel’s expertise which parallels with their chosen structure.This information is presented here for your general knowledge of the various ways you can structure your business.
+A counsel’s expertise parallels with their chosen structure.This information is presented here for your general knowledge of the various ways you can structure your business.
 They address the financial and legal portion of your business. #biztips Click To Tweet

-4 BASIC and MOST COMMON types of businesses:
+4 BASIC and MOST COMMON Types of Businesses:

 A business owned by a single person.
 There is no legal or financial difference between the business and the owner.

-- Owner keeps ALL the profits.
+- The owner keeps ALL the profits.

-- Quick decision making.
+- Quick decision-making.

 - Easy to manage.

-- No consultation needed.
+- No consultation is needed.

 - Owner answers to no one.

-- Flexibility with changes in products, financial decisions etc.
+- Flexibility with changes in products, financial decisions, etc.

-- Owner is responsible for ALL LOSSES.
+- The owner is responsible for ALL LOSSES.

 - Unlimited Liability.
-ALL of the owner’s personal assets can be sold to payoff business debt.
+ALL of the owner’s personal assets can be sold to pay off business debt.